Mystic Mountain Railroad

 The waterfall and creek (as well as the pond) are lined with a thick rubber liner to prevent water loss.
 Algae growth is a constant problem.
 The water lilies and fish help, but the direct sunlight and warmth of the water favor the algae.
 A timer runs the small fountain in the pond in the morning and the evening for several hours which includes an ultraviolet sterilizer to reduce the algae growth (or so it says in the books).
 The fish are 26 cent Goldfish.
 With the Raccoons and birds we get here, I can replace the fish as needed without going broke.

 The track crew is finishing up installation of a spur at Red River Resort which will be used for freight to and from the resort.
 The mine at Outaluck is cast concrete.
-The most recent additions are the Acme manufacturing plant (“Everything for the wily coyote”), the wharf and Mercury Cannery at North End yard, and the sawmill complex at Providence.
-Future plans call for a logging camp at the spur across from Outaluck.
+The most recent additions are the Acme manufacturing plant (“Everything for the wily coyote”), the wharf and Mercury Cannery at North End yard, and the sawmill complex.
+A logging camp was built at North End.
 I have sound effects in several of the buildings.

 The two lift bridges allow me to get wheel barrows and other equipment behind the railroad should that be necessary.
 After seeing how much it was going to cost to have these 6' curved bridges built for me, I decided to get a welder and build my own.
 Cost about the same but I had more fun.